 Key Differences between UMTS vs WCDMA

 Following are the key differences between UMTS vs WCDMA:

-- UMTS can be otherwise called as 3GSM or Freedom of Mobile Multimedia Access that offers the freedom to any media in the network though it requires new frequency to be set and new base stations to be formed.
-In WCDMA, a complete network system is offered without depending on any other networks so that efficiency and bandwidth is more than GSM in the network.
+- UMTS can be otherwise called 3GSM or Freedom of Mobile Multimedia Access that offers the freedom to any media in the network though it requires new frequency to be set and new base stations to be formed.
+In WCDMA, a complete network system is offered without depending on any other networks so that efficiency and bandwidth are more than GSM in the network.
 The speed of WCDMA can be compared with new LTE networks so that high-speed bandwidth is offered to the end-user in the communication network.

 UMTS vs WCDMA Comparison table

 Below is the topmost comparison between UMTS vs WCDMA:

 |UMTS is faster than WCDMA in that it offers a speed of HSPDA in the communication network.
 Hence bandwidth does not affect the performance of the system.||WCDMA runs at the speed of GSM, which is slower than UMTS.
 Hence when considering both WCDMA and UMTS, WCDMA comes as a second preference to the users.|

 |UMTS is a cellular technology that transfers data with the help of packets.
 Radio technology is not used, and hence efficiency cannot be offered in the system as much as that of WCDMA.
 UMTS is used instead of GSM networks in the system.||Radio technology is used in the system, and hence communication is done between two devices as an interface is used in the system.
 This makes the system more efficient and does not make any issues while transferring data.|